GiteshWagh/website/content/post/Why-Coding-Will-Become-The-Most-Valuable-Skill-In-The-Future.md

 * Language Support: Virtually all programming languages
 * Features: Vim and Emacs are powerful, highly customizable text editors that are popular among advanced users and developers who prefer keyboard-driven workflows.

----
 ## Conclusion:
 Coding is valuable skill which **helps you to earn millions of dollars**.
-Free online cources are available who teach you **How To Code?**
+Free online cources are available who teach you **How To Code.**

 ---